 In simpler terms, a Living Trust is designed to cover your wishes during all phases of life; living and well, living and unwell, as well as after death.
 A Living Will, however, is designed only to cover your wishes when you are incapacitated or near death.

 Our estate attorney in Raleigh NC understands that these things might still be confusing for you.
 It’s important that you understand the difference in the two, and make sure that you have incorporated a Living Will and Living Trust into your current estate plan.
-Contact Eldreth Law Firm, PC to make an appointment today, to meet with us for all your estate planning needs.
+Contact Eldreth Law Firm, PLLC to make an appointment today, to meet with us for all your estate planning needs.

 As always, feel free to contact us with any questions or concerns you may have about estate planning.
 Also contact our estate attorney in Raleigh NC to schedule a consultation if you have yet to start estate planning.
 It's never too early to make plans for your wishes upon death.
 In addition, our lawyer in Raleigh NC is here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.